UM-Titan/DSPS/README.md

 ##### Third price winner:

 ## RULES
-* [We expect you to respect the spirit of the competition and do not cheat.
-Hand-labeling is forbidden.]
+We expect you to respect the spirit of the competition and do not cheat.
-There is no restriction on the size of the team.
+* There is no restriction on the size of the team.
+* The use of external data is forbidden
+* Pre-trained models other than the ones provided are not allowed in the competition
+* Teams must only use the algorithm/model selected by the organizers.

  ![Alt Text](https://github.com/UM-Titan/DSPS/blob/main/dsps.gif)